KDitsa/Document-Parsing/README.md

 ---

 ## 🌟 Future Improvements

-- Add audio/video pipelines for speech-to-text and video frame parsing.
 - Improve LLM prompts for more robust JSON extraction.
 - Add interactive GUI or web interface for easier file uploads and result previews.